TheOdinProject/curriculum/javascript/computer_science/hash_map_data_structure.md

 ### Buckets

 Buckets are storage that we need to store our elements.
 Simply, it's an array.
 For a specific key, we decide which bucket to use for storage through our hash function.
-Hash function returns a number which serves as the index of the array at which we store this specific key value pair.
+The hash function returns a number that serves as the index of the array at which we store this specific key value pair.
 Let's say we need to store a key "Fred":

 1. Pass "Fred" into the hash function to get the hash code which is `508`
 1. Find the bucket at index `508`